Why Were Blacklight Posters So Popular In The '70s?

 Day-Glo Paint Was Relatively New To The World

 As far as painting supplies go, Day-Glo and glow-in-the-dark paint were fairly new when they were adopted by manufacturers of blacklight posters.
 Fluorescent paint was in use by the military dating back to the 1930s when it was created by the Switzer brothers.
 In the 1950s the Day-Glo Color Corp. took the ink to the mass market.

 The relative newness of the product made it perfect for artistic experiments.
-It was something that artists wanted to use to change the meaning of their work, while giving it a new look as it softly pulsed in the dark.
+It was something that artists wanted to use to change the meaning of their work while giving it a new look as it was softly pulsed in the dark.
 It took a decade after its introduction to catch on, but when people came around to it they took to the paint in a big way.

 Blacklight Posters Make You Feel High Even When You’re Not

 Whether someone’s tuning in and turning on or not, blacklight posters have a way of making you feel like you’re exiting your body and drifting from the astral plane.
 When coupled with LSD or other psychedelics, the posters facilitated the trip, and even when someone wasn’t stoned the posters let the viewer in on what it felt like to be completely twisted.
 Historian Daniel Donahue explained:

 The blacklight poster was actually a medium capable of mimicking the effects of the new wonder drug.
 With the ability to glow and vibrate under ultraviolet light, the posters could simulate the sensations and visual distortions one experienced during an acid trip.